-Nathan Sharp, whose wife is Simona, owns Bada Bing, a café in Woodlands, suburban west Perth, in western Strilya.
-The local council has levelled charges against him of purveying “unsuitable food” after a mother, her five-year-old daughter and three-year-old son tested positive for tetrahydrocannabinol, THC, the ingredient of cannabis that gets you stoned, after eating at his establishment.
+Nathan Sharp, whose wife is Simona, owns Bada Bing, a caf? in Woodlands, suburban west Perth, in western Strilya.
+The local council has levelled charges against him of purveying ?unsuitable food? after a mother, her five-year-old daughter and three-year-old son tested positive for tetrahydrocannabinol, THC, the ingredient of cannabis that gets you stoned, after eating at his establishment.

 A five-year-old girl hallucinated